JeyRunner/tuda-typst-templates/templates/tudapub/tudapub.typ

       else {10.9pt}
     }

-    // change heading margin depending if its the first on the page let (heading_margin_before, is_first_on_page) = get-spacing-zero-if-first-on-page(
+    // change heading margin depending on its the first on the page let (heading_margin_before, is_first_on_page) = get-spacing-zero-if-first-on-page(
       heading_3_margin_before,
       loc,